d12frosted/elpa-mirror/gnu/denote-readme.txt

         Extract identifier from `FILE' name.
 To create a new one, refer to the `denote-create-unique-file-identifier' function.

+  Function `denote-retrieve-filename-title'
+        Extract Denote title component from `FILE' name, else return an empty string.
+With optional `FILE-NAME-BASE-FALLBACK' return
+        `file-name-base' if no Denote title component exists.
+If the extraction is succcessful (when no `file-name-base' is involved) run `denote-desluggify' on the title.

+  Function `denote-retrieve-filename-keywords'
+        Extract keywords from `FILE' name, if present, else return an empty string.
+Return matched keywords as a single string.

   Function `denote-retrieve-filename-signature'
-        Extract signature from `FILE' name, if present, else return nil.
+        Extract signature from `FILE' name, if present, else return an empty string.

   Function `denote-create-unique-file-identifier'
         Create a new unique `FILE' identifier.
 Test that the identifier